kiryk/microsite/README.md

 To add a new section to the website, create a folder in the server's main directory.

-The name of the folder, will be the name of the section, `microsite` will display the names with capitalized first letters of each word in section's name.
+The name of the folder, will be the name of the section, `microsite` will display the names with capitalized first letters of each word.

 Articles in each section are sorted by date of _modification_, starting with the newest one.